somphene/somphene.github.io/log/_posts/2021-05-31-01-Japan-Tomita-Takesaki-01.md

 ### Classification of von Neumann Algebra

- - Structure Theory based on factor Type I or Type II or Type III.
+ - Structure Theory based on factor Type I or II or III.

 ### R